aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

-‘Average’ linkage has similar issues to ‘Complete’ linkage.
-Many data points have been placed into a single cluster, with two clusters consisting of a single song.
+‘Average’ linkage has similar issues to the ‘Complete’ linkage.
+It placed many data points into a single cluster, with two clusters consisting of a single song.

 ### Matrix Representation for Algo 4